UK's Boris Johnson welcomes replacing Obama-era Iran nuclear agreement with 'Trump deal'

 Johnson’s remarks came amid mounting pressure from Parliament to side with Trump and abandon the nuclear deal after Iran allegedly violated international law by detaining the British ambassador in Tehran for several hours over the weekend.
 Iran accused British ambassador Rob McGuire of participating in anti-government demonstrations that broke out across the city after Tehran admitted “in error” it shot down a Ukrainian jetliner last week, killing all 176 passengers and crew aboard.
 Of the dead, three Britons perished.

 McGuire later tweeted that he had not participated in protests and had attended an event advertised as a vigil for plane crash victims for a few minutes before leaving.
-Trump meanwhile tweeted a message to protesters, translated to Farsi, pledging his support to protesters in the Iranian capital.
+Trump meanwhile tweeted a message, translated to Farsi, pledging his support to protesters in the Iranian capital.

 “To the brave, long-suffering people of Iran: I've stood with you since the beginning of my presidency, and my administration will continue to stand with you.
 We are following your protests closely, and are inspired by your courage,” Trump wrote.